 Drip’s original target market was SaaS product owners, but they began to build a following with bloggers, creators, and e-commerce store owners.

 They have the most complete feature sets including tags, segments, and a visual builder.

 Drip also has unique offerings like Facebook Custom Audience Integration and extensive Liquid templating integration for creating advanced automations and persaonlized emails unique to each subscriber.

 How to Grow Your Email List

-You’ve found your email service provider and lead capture tools.
+You’ve found your email marketing software and lead capture tools.

 Now, it’s time to focus on your audience and deliver a top-notch lead magnet to grow your list.